Diary Of A School Nurse: Student Health History Form

 + this post contains affiliate links +

-Helpful School Nurse Tip: Collecting yearly student health history updates is a great way to gather up-to-date health information from parents.
-You can use the data to calculate how many students have chronic and acute illnesses and you'll know which students need Individualized Healthcare Plans and other health related Action Plans.
+Helpful School Nurse Tip: Collecting yearly student health history updates is an excellent way to gather up-to-date health information from parents.
+This data helps you determine how many students have chronic and acute illnesses and identify which students need Individualized Healthcare Plans and other health-related Action Plans.

 I recently asked the above question to other school nurses on my Instagram stories & an astounding 85% thought they might be interested!
 So, I went ahead and created a simple Google health history collection form- check it out :)